A Hybrid ABM-PDE Framework for Real-World Infectious Disease Simulations: Parameter Identification

-In contrast to the ABM, implementing the infection dynamics in the PDE model is more difficult, as the ABM's infection process depends on numerous factors -- such as shedding and intake rates, duration of interaction with infected agents, contact intensity, a calibration parameter corresponding to the infection rate in a compartmental model \cite{Müller2020realistic}, and daily activity change rates -- where some of these factors vary over time and across different facility categories.
+In contrast to the ABM, implementing the infection dynamics in the PDE model is more difficult, as the ABM's infection process depends on numerous factors -- such as shedding and intake rates, duration of interaction with infected agents, contact intensity, a calibration parameter corresponding to the infection rate in a compartmental model~\cite{Muller2020realistic}, and daily activity change rates -- where some of these factors vary over time and across different facility categories.
 Translating these effects directly to the PDE model is challenging.
 One possibility is to only have the independent infection rate, which is constant with respect to time and fit it to target data.

 Instead, we incorporate data that is applicable to all agents and for all categories, i.e., the activity change rates.
 For an ABM, implementing mild restrictions by considering changes in activity participation would alter agent trajectories and, consequently, the overall landscape.
 However, this change in landscape would likely not reduce infections but merely shift their locations.
-The implementation of activity reductions has the desired effect of reducing infection numbers, resulting, e.g., in a lower infection rate in the PDE system.
+The implementation of activity reductions has the intended effect of reducing infection numbers, resulting, e.g., in a lower infection rate in the PDE system.
 For this reason, we directly incorporated changes in activity participation into the infection rate.
 We assume that a reduction in out-of-home activities corresponds to a decrease in infection numbers, and thus in the infection rate.
-Since this is an inverse relationship, we define the infection rate of the PDE model (\ref{eq:PDE-model}) as
+We define the infection rate of the PDE model (\ref{eq:PDE-model}) as

-where $\beta_{\text{const}}$ is the constant part of the infection rate that will be used for fitting and $r$ is the contact radius (see Section \ref{sec:weakformulation}).
+where $\beta_{\text{const}}$ is the constant part of the infection rate that will be used for fitting and $r$ is the contact radius (see Appendix~\ref{sec:weakformulation}).
 Since the contact radius is unknown, we determine it indirectly through the fitting of $\beta_{\text{const}}$, given that

-For the ABM, we have the calibration parameter $\beta_{\text{const}}$ corresponding to the infection rate in a compartmental model \cite{Müller2020realistic}.
-All final transition rates can be found in the next Section \ref{sec:implementation} in Tables \ref{table:params25} and \ref{table:params100}.
+For the ABM, we have the calibration parameter $\beta_{\text{const}}$ corresponding to the infection rate in a compartmental model~\cite{Muller2020realistic}.
+All final transition rates can be found in the next Section~\ref{sec:implementation} in Tables~\ref{table:params} and~\ref{table:params_beta}.